 Religious Freedom The International Religious Freedom Act of 1998 (IRFA) mandates that the Department of State issue an Annual Report on International Religious Freedom (State Department Report).
-IRFA further authorizes Immigration Judges to use the State Department Report as a resource adjudications.
+IRFA further authorizes Immigration Judges to use the State Department Report as a resource in asylum adjudications.
 The State Department Report should be cited as follows:

-full: Bureau of Democracy, Human Rights, and Labor, U.S. Dep't of short: 2007 Religious Freedom Report at page xxx full: United States Commission on International Religious Freedom,

-State, Annual Report on International Religious Freedom (Sept.
+full: Bureau of Democracy, Human Rights, and Labor, U.S. Dep't of State, Annual Report on International Religious Freedom (Sept.
 2007)